 The installation of the TeamViewer extension comes with a default email template.
 Administrators can edit and adapt the email template according to their company requirements.
 In the template, you can include variables like $ContactName, $Session_URL, and $AgentName to auto-populate the corresponding values from the ticket.

 Once you have successfully installed the TeamViewer extension and connected with a licensed TeamViewer account you're ready to use the extension.
 From the Tickets screen click the Panels icon

 to make the integrations panel appear on the right-hand side.
 There, you will see the Teamviewer extension (if you have multiple extensions you may need to scroll or re-order them) with the option to create a service case as shown below.

 Once a service case has been created, you can see information like the session id, the session expiry date and the customer link as well as a button for the admin to start the session and an option to Share the Customer link.
 An example is shown in the image below.

 By clicking Share session the pre-defined email template with the populated addressee, submitter name and TeamViewer customer_link will be added to the Ticket history and sent to the submitter.

-On the end-user side, once s/he clicks the link unless TeamViewer is already installed a runtime executable TeamViewer QuickSupport client will be downloaded and executed.
+On the end user side, once he/she clicks the link unless TeamViewer is already installed a runtime executable TeamViewer QuickSupport client will be downloaded and executed.